Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Measuring Language Preference in Long-form mRAG

-\textbf{Step 3: Statement Pool Construction.} Long-form generation with citations is prone to hallucination, with LLMs often introducing factual errors \citep{ji_survey_2023} or misattributing information to incorrect evidence \citep{gao-etal-2023-enabling, magesh2024hallucinationfreeassessingreliabilityleading, zhang2024longciteenablingllmsgenerate}.
-To ensure that only verifiably supported statements are retained for evaluation, we apply a two-stage filtering pipeline to the set of statement-citation pairs $\{(s_i, c_i)\}^n_{i=1}$ from Step 2.
-We perform filtering only if $|c_i| = 1$ (\textit{i.e.,} statements with exactly one citation).
-First, the LLM-as-Relevance-Judge identifies statements whose cited document is deemed most relevant by the majority of judges.\footnote{Prior work shows that LLMs provide precise relevance assessments \citep{ma2023finetuningllamamultistagetext, sun-etal-2023-chatgpt}.} Second, the NLI entailment check verifies that the cited document actually entails the information in the statement.
+\paragraph{Step 3: Statement Pool Construction.} Long-form generation with citations is prone to hallucination, with LLMs often introducing factual errors \citep{ji_survey_2023} or misattributing information to incorrect evidence \citep{gao-etal-2023-enabling, magesh2024hallucinationfreeassessingreliabilityleading, zhang2024longciteenablingllmsgenerate}.
+To ensure that only verifiably supported statements are retained for evaluation, we apply a two-stage filtering pipeline to the set of statement-citation pairs $\{(s_i, c_i)\}^n_{i=1}$ from \textbf{Step 2}.
+We perform filtering only if $|c_i| = 1$ (i.e., statements with exactly one citation).
+First, the LLM-as-Relevance-Judge identifies statements whose cited document is deemed most relevant by the majority of judges, capturing correctness in the statement → cited document direction.\footnote{Prior work shows that LLMs provide precise relevance assessments \citep{ma2023finetuningllamamultistagetext, sun-etal-2023-chatgpt}.} Second, the NLI entailment check verifies that the cited document actually entails the information in the statement, capturing in the cited document → statement direction.

-\textbf{(1) LLM-as-Relevance-Judge:} Let $\mathcal{M}_{\mathrm{judge}} = \{m_1, m_2, m_3\}$ be the set of judge models that rank highest on the SciArena benchmark (OpenAI o4 mini\footref{gpt_footnote}, \textsc{Qwen-3} 32B \citep{yang2025qwen3technicalreport}, and Gemini 2.5 Pro\footnote{\url{https://deepmind.google/models/gemini/pro/}}).
-Each judge $m \in \mathcal{M}_{\mathrm{judge}}$ is prompted with statement $s_i$ and the full evidence document set $\mathcal{D}_{en}$ to return the index of the most relevant document $j_m(s_i, \mathcal{D}_{en})$.
-Here, $j_m$ implements a relative selection task over all $\mathcal{D}_{en}$ (\textit{i.e.,} ``Which document best supports the statement?''), rather than an absolute binary support judgment (\textit{i.e.,} ``Does this document support the statement?''), following findings that comparative framing improves LLM evaluation accuracy \citep{godfrey2025likertnotllmabsolute, shrivastava_2025_preference}.
+\textbf{(1) LLM-as-Relevance-Judge:} Let $\mathcal{M}_{\mathrm{judge}} = \{m_1, m_2,$ $m_3\}$ be the set of judge models that rank highest on the SciArena benchmark (OpenAI o4 mini, \textsc{Qwen-3} 32B \citep{yang2025qwen3technicalreport}, and Gemini 2.5 Pro).
+Each judge $m \in \mathcal{M}_{\mathrm{judge}}$ is prompted with statement $s_i$ and the full evidence document set $\mathcal{D}_\mathrm{en}$ to return the index of the most relevant document $j_m(s_i, \mathcal{D}_\mathrm{en})$.
+Here, $j_m$ implements a relative selection task over all $\mathcal{D}_\mathrm{en}$ (i.e., ``Which document best supports the statement?''), rather than an absolute binary support judgment (i.e., ``Does this document support the statement?''), following findings that comparative framing improves LLM evaluation accuracy \citep{godfrey2025likertnotllmabsolute}.
 The total number of judges selecting the cited document $d_{c_i}$ is:

 We retain $s_i$ if when the majority of judges agree on the correct judgment: $\mathrm{\mathbf{votes}}(s_i, c_i) \geq 2$.